Top 10 Greatest Things About Dogbomb (1963-2019)

-Tony Barrett, better known as Dogbomb or dogbomb1, was a furry and amateur marathon runner who was born on September 27nd, 1963 and died on April 5th, 2019.Dogbomb was diagnosed with ALS in 2018, an incurable disease that caused his bodily functions to steadily decrease.
-He fought against it for as long as he could and finally left the stage in April 2019.
-His death united the furry community and received attention beyond.
+Tony Barrett, better known as Dogbomb or dogbomb1, was a furry and amateur marathon runner who was born on September 27, 1963, and died on April 5, 2019.Dogbomb was diagnosed with ALS (Amyotrophic Lateral Sclerosis) in 2018, an incurable disease that caused his bodily functions to steadily decline.
+He fought against it for as long as he could and passed away in April 2019.
+His battle with ALS united the furry community and garnered attention beyond its borders.

-Dogbomb was a friendly, good hearted and humorous person who always cared for others and was very much down to earth, and was strong and uplifting until his final moments.
-Let’s always remember him.
+Dogbomb was known for being a friendly, good-hearted, and humorous person who always cared deeply for others.
+He was very down-to-earth and remained strong and uplifting until his final moments.
+Let us always remember him.

 Dogbomb fought the disease until it caused severe physical damage and beyond.
 Even a few days before his death, he still participated in an ALS awareness marathon in a wheelchair.
 He never gave in to ALS and refused to slacken off, always giving his best until the very end.